cisagov/ScubaGear/baselines/aad.md

 ## 6. Passwords

-This section provides policies that help reduce security risks associated with legacy password practices that are no longer supported by research.
+This section provides policies that help reduce security risks associated with legacy password practices no longer supported by research.

 ### Policies
 #### MS.AAD.6.1v1
 User passwords SHALL NOT expire.

-- _Rationale:_ At a minimum, the National Institute of Standards & Technology (NIST), the Office of Management and Budget (OMB) and Microsoft have published guidance indicating that mandated periodic password changes make user accounts less secure.
-OMB-22-09 specifically states "Password policies must not require use of special characters or regular rotation".
+- _Rationale:_ At a minimum, the National Institute of Standards & Technology (NIST), the Office of Management and Budget (OMB) and Microsoft have published guidance indicating mandated periodic password changes make user accounts less secure.
+OMB-22-09 states "Password policies must not require use of special characters or regular rotation".

 - _Last modified:_ June 2023